jell0wed/comp512_project/servercode/README.md

 ### Setup

 1. Navigate to the source code root directory
-2. Execute `./gradlew compileJava` to compile the soruce code
+2. Execute `./gradlew clean compileJava` to compile the soruce code
 3. Navigate to the `./bin/` directory
 4. In the `java.policy` file make sure to put the correct path
    ```